 There are currently ten airports operating in Madagascar, only three of which offer international flights.
 Madagascar’s airports differ greatly in equipment, size and modern equipment such as safety checks or baggage carousels.
-The number of passengers handled and the professionalism of the local staff varies accordingly.
+The number of passengers handled and the professionalism of the local staff vary accordingly.

 Antsiranana (Diego Suarez, DIE): Arrachart Airport was named after a French pilot who lived during the Second World War when the airport was built.
 The airport is relatively well frequented and equipped with a small kiosk and small waiting areas with fans.

 Sambava (SVB): The airport of the vanilla capital is quite small and has accordingly no own name.
 An ATR can just land there, bigger airplanes can not.
 In the last years the runway has suffered quite a lot from cyclones and floods.
+The airport has a very short baggage conveyor belt ending on a wooden trestle and a single, rather small arrivals hall.

 Maroantsetra (WMN): The tiny airport of Maroantsetra is called “Aerodrome”, but it consists of only one hall and a bumpy, crooked runway.
 Twin Otter planes can still land here with difficulty.
 Chickens like to walk around here, the suitcase scale is antique and almost always shows a few kilos too little.
 The flight tickets are still handwritten here.
 Also for arriving and departing flights there is a blackboard written by hand with chalk.